 RVS is a District Online School.
 As of July 2023, you must live in Richmond in order to take a course with Richmond Virtual School.
 Please feel welcome to contact our office if you have questions about this policy.
+Dance, Theatre and Oval program students from both in and outside of Richmond are welcome to apply!

 At RVS, we believe that appropriate conduct is a shared responsibility among students, parents, staff, and the school system.
 We believe that school should be a safe place for learning and that students’ attitude, behavior and dress should be appropriate for this educational environment and reflect generally accepted community standards.
 See District Code of Conduct below